 The stickier issue is that similar upgrades need to be made throughout an internet provider's infrastructure.
 As long as some areas are being serviced with old equipment, there will be parts of the country where gigabit speeds just aren't available.
 Along those same lines, if you're still using dial-up or DSL, you're fresh out of luck.

 Can my Wi-Fi router handle Gigabit speeds?

 The best Wi-Fi routers can, in some instances, handle gigabit speeds — 802.11ac Wi-Fi, running on the 5-GHz band, with a MU-MIMO router using two or more antennae, you can get speeds up to and slightly faster than 1Gbps.
-And newer draft standards for 802.11ad and 802.11ax are showing up on new routers that can handle gigabit speeds with ease.
+And the newer 802.11ax (also called Wi-Fi 6) standard is found in many on new routers that can handle gigabit speeds with ease.

 Older wireless standards, like 802.11g and n, cannot offer the same sort of throughput.
-If you haven't upgraded your router to 802.11ac, you'll definitely want to do so when switching to gigabit internet, or your old router will be a major bottleneck that kills all the benefits of your zippy new gigabit speeds.
+If you haven't upgraded your router to 802.11ac or the newer Wi-Fi 6, you'll definitely want to do so when switching to gigabit internet, or your old router will be a major bottleneck that kills all the benefits of your zippy new gigabit speeds.

 Can my computer or phone handle gigabit speeds?

 Maybe, but maybe not.
 Most modern ethernet connections are capable of handling gigabit speeds, and you'll find those on plenty of laptops and nearly all desktops today.
 If you want the best speeds possible on your PC, ethernet is the way to go.
 The bad news is that ethernet ports are getting harder to find on laptops.
 And phones have no options for wired connectivity; Wi-Fi is all you've got.